celsasser/isay/readme.md

 `run` is the rubber and your OS is the road.
 It supports and runs a simple [JavaScript like language](#language) entirely designed with the flow of data in mind.
 The language itself can be broken down into  _chains_,  _domains_ and _functions_.

 ### The chain
-The _chain_ is a list of sequentially excecuted, synchronous _functions_.
-A _functions_ output serves as input for the next _function_ in a _chain_.
-The last _function_?
-Nothing is assumed regarding output of last function in a _chain_.
-If you want its results to be sent to `stdout` then you must send it to `std.out`.
-An exception is for nested _chains_ - the result of the last _function_ in a nested _chain_ is returned back to the calling _function_.
+A _chain_ is a list of sequentially excecuted, synchronous _functions_.
+A _function's_ output serves as input for the next _function_ in a _chain_.
+The the value of a _chain_ is the value returned by the last _function_ in a _chain_.
+What about the topmost _chain_?
+Nothing is assumed regarding its result.
+If you want its results to be sent to `stdout` or `stderr` then you must send it via `std`.
 Examples are provided below of nested _chains_.

 The syntax of a _chain_ is as follows:
 ```